AnuprashGupta/workday-application-platform/README.md

 ### Filter.jsx

 The `Filter` component provides UI elements for users to apply filters to the job search.
 It renders input fields and dropdowns for various filter options.
 Users can adjust these filters to narrow down their search results based on specific criteria.

+# Here is some important points to note:
+-> In Filters , tech-stack filter won't work because no data were coming in API related to it.
+-> Sometimes API gives response little late, check for it.

 ## Redux Overview